 One benefit of being a paramedic is that you always are doing something different.
 No two emergency calls are exactly alike.

 A paramedic is charged with providing emergency on-scene treatment, crisis intervention, life-saving stabilization and transport of ill or injured patients to definitive emergency medical and surgical treatment facilities, such as hospitals and trauma centers.

 Most paramedics are employed by an emergency medical services (EMS) system.
-This can be county ran system, a private ambulance system, or a regional system.
+This can be a county ran system, a private ambulance system, or a regional system.
 Some paramedics are also firefighters and work for a fire department.
-In other areas of the country paramedics are employed by law enforcement agencies.
+In other areas of the country, paramedics are employed by law enforcement agencies.